wp-plugins/content-aware-sidebars/readme.txt

 * Create complex content with nested sidebars
 * Private sidebars only for members
 * Schedule sidebars for later publishing
-* Template Tag to insert a sidebar anywhere in your theme
+* Template Tag to display content aware sidebars anywhere in your theme

 = Builtin Plugin Support =